rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W5.md

 ### 7.1.1 Block-Based Discrete Cosine Transform (DCT)

-We essential discrete **Cosine Transform** on our image we wish to compress:
+We essentially do discrete **Cosine Transform** on our image we wish to compress:

 ![](./Figures/VisComp_Fig5-5.PNG)